Htbibalan/PYTHON_COURSE_2024/readme.md

 #### In this project, I filtered the data and limited the tweets to posts between 2017-2020 which corresponds to his years in the office.

+PS:
-^ I use the word "Tweets" and "Twitter" although the name of the brand is changed to X. Simply because I do not like the new name and logo!
+^ *I use the word "Tweets" and "Twitter" although the name of the brand is changed to X. Simply because I do not like the new name and logo! and the data dates back to when the company was named Twitter*

 # The organization of this repository
 * **/data** stores .csv files containing data used in this project